 • Science Saturday: Molecular mapping of the heart to predict disease susceptibility

 Vulnerability to heart disease can be projected before symptoms occur, Mayo Clinic discovered in preclinical research.
 This proof-of-concept study revealed that heart muscle changes indicate who is vulnerable to disease later in life.
 These changes can be detected from blood samples through comprehensive protein and metabolite profiling.
-This exploratory mapping, conducted in the Marriott Family Comprehensive Cardiac Regenerative Program within Mayo Clinic's Center for Regenerative Biotherapeutics, is published in Scientific Reports.
+This exploratory mapping, conducted in the Marriott Family Comprehensive Cardiac Regenerative Program within Mayo Clinic's Center for Regenerative Medicine, is published in Scientific Reports.

 "The team implemented state-of-the-art technologies to predict who is vulnerable and who is protected from heart disease," says Andre Terzic, M.D., Ph.D., a Mayo Clinic cardiologist and the senior author.
 "In this era of post-genomic medicine, the acquired foundational knowledge provides guidance for development of curative solutions targeted to correct the disease-causing maladaptation."
 Dr. Terzic is the Marriott Family Director, Comprehensive Cardiac Regenerative Medicine, for the Center for Regenerative Medicine and the Marriott Family Professor of Cardiovascular Research.